High Holy Day Pop-Up Choirs

 We will be doing a mix of classics and some new selections.

+The registration form is below.
 If you have any questions, please email Cantor Kissner.

 Looking forward to singing with you!